 Board of Directors

 CreaTV San Jose is led by a board of community volunteers.
-The board is made up of up to eighteen directors who are appointed by a majority of the board and seven directors designated by the following organizations:
+The board is made up of up to seventeen directors who are appointed by a majority of the board and seven directors designated by the following organizations:

 - Higher Education Institution in San Jose